anoopshukla-0/anoopshukla-0/README.md

 </div>

 <!--
-Note: To make the snake animation work, you'll need to set up a GitHub Action workflow.
-Create a file at .github/workflows/snake.yml with the following content:
+To make the snake animation work, create a file at .github/workflows/snake.yml with the following content:

 name: Generate Snake Animation